Arab street: Definition

 Attempts to directly define the Arab street have usually equated it with Arab public opinion.
 New York Times columnist Thomas Friedman, who once covered the Middle East and frequently writes about the region, called it "the broad mass of public opinion" there in 2002, as distinct from extremist opinion, which he calls the "Arab basement".
 As of 2013, Collins English Dictionary defines "the Arab street" as an informal term for "public opinion in the Arab world."

 Nevertheless, even as the term came into wide use, there was disagreement about its exact meaning.
 In 2002 a U.S. State Department official, reporting on a meeting between President George W. Bush and the leaders of Japan and Pakistan, said that the latter, Pervez Musharraf, had referred to the "possibility of trouble in the Arab street, whatever that is" over the upcoming invasion of Iraq.
 This uncertainty has led to confusion over what the term represents.
 During the same period of time, Defense Secretary Donald Rumsfeld later recalled, Arab leaders urged him to make sure the operation went quickly as they "were worried about the 'Arab street' erupting in anger at the West's invasion of a Muslim country.
 I was skeptical of the idea that a monolithic Arab street existed ... but I did understand that popular discontent could cause them difficulties."

-A large street demonstration in Baniyas preceding the ongoing Syrian Civil War.
+A large street demonstration in Baniyas preceding the Syrian Civil War.

 According to a 2009 paper on the evolution and use of the term by professors Terry Regier and Muhammad Ali Khalidi, some of that confusion results from a frequent second meaning. encompassing the majority of Arab public opinion, they observe, another usage seems to associate it more specifically with "a presumed seething underclass within Arab society, one that is viewed primarily as a source of political trouble."
 In a 1993 exploration of the Arab street's existence, David Pollock of the Washington Institute for Near East Policy began by acknowledging these connotations: "The very name evokes images of mystery, mobs and mullahs; it sounds vaguely subterranean, if not sinister; and it is most often regarded in the West with a peculiar mixture of fascination, dismissal and fear."